DEADLINE EXTENDED TO APRIL 12!

-Applications are now open for the Rice Design Alliance Houston Design Research Grant.
-The grant is open nationally to university students and faculty looking to work on research projects that focus on the spatial implications of urban food distribution and consumption systems in Houston and its region, including the existence of food deserts and lack of accessibility to quality food.
-The submission deadline is April 15.
+HOUSTON, TX - January 21, 2022 - Applications are now open for the Rice Design Alliance Houston Design Research Grant.
+The grant is open nationally to university students and faculty looking to work on research projects that contribute to the improvement of Houston’s urban environment.
+This year, the grant does not have a theme and is instead open to a diversity of topics of the applicant’s choosing.
+The submission deadline has been extended to April 12!

 The goal of the grant is to promote research on Houston-specific urban conditions that need urgent attention and that can make a significant contribution to the Houston community through quality design thinking.

 Applications must have a critical focus on Houston’s built environment, its history, present condition, and future development, as well as be connected specifically to architecture, design, and spatial thinking.
 Potential areas of research could include, but are not limited to: historic preservation, gentrification, climate change and resiliency, food deserts in urban areas, public transportation, affordable housing, neglected neighborhoods, environmental issues affecting urban areas or pedestrian friendly cities, amongst many other topics.

 The Houston Design Research Grant will provide seed funds in the amount of $6,000 for research to a proposal of quality that demonstrates potential to catalyze a Houston-based design project.
 In addition to funding aid, the winning proposal from each category (Student and Faculty) will be published in Cite magazine, and the winners will present their projects at a lunchtime lecture at Rice Architecture.

 Submitted applications will be reviewed by a jury of five to seven members comprised of a diverse mix of individuals representing the Houston community, academia, city governance, and local and international experts and practitioners in fields connected to architecture, design, engineering, and urbanism.